 A GOT-inspired reenactment ensues where a dragon-like creature swoops in to steal cattle, allowing Li Luo to show off her skills as she effortlessly saves the day.
 I never spot movie mistakes but that man has got to be carrying a very cute stuffed animal (lower right).

-The royal family make their grand entrance starting with the King, Queen, Concubine Lotus (Kim Hee Sun) and their prince and princesses while the Queen and Princess Lan Shang (Xu Jia Qi) from the Mermaid Tribe serve as spectators.
+The royal family make their grand entrance starting with the King, Queen, Concubine Lotus (Kim Hee Sun) and their prince and princesses while the Queen and Princess Lan Shang (Madina Memet) from the Mermaid Tribe serve as spectators.

-Unfortunately, Prince Xin Jue (Shu Ya Xin) from the Fire Tribe disrupts the festivities and challenges Kasuo to a duel that he cannot refuse.
+Unfortunately, Prince Xin Jue (Jiang Chao) from the Fire Tribe disrupts the festivities and challenges Kasuo to a duel that he cannot refuse.

 Kasuo understands the repercussions of their ‘friendly’ showdown so he purposely ends the fight in a draw and lets Xin Jue get the limelight.